Jianlou/Jianlou.github.io/_pages/about.md

 # social: true # includes social icons at the bottom of the page
 ---

-I am currently a Senior Manager of R&D at [SenseTime](), working closely with [Chen Qian]().
-Before that, I finished a two-year joint post-doc of SenseTime and Chinese Academy of Sciences supervised by Prof. [Liang Wang](), from 2019 to 2021.
+I am currently a Senior Manager of R&D at [SenseTime](https://www.sensetime.com/cn), working closely with [Chen Qian](https://scholar.google.com/citations?user=AerkT0YAAAAJ&hl=en).
+Before that, I finished a two-year joint post-doc of SenseTime and CASIA supervised by Prof. [Liang Wang](http://www.cbsr.ia.ac.cn/users/liangwang/), from 2019 to 2021.

-I received my Ph.D. degree from the School of Information and Communication Engineering in BUPT, advised by Prof. [Honggang Zhang]() and [Chun-guang Li](), in 2018.
-I am also very hornored to be jointly supervised by Prof. [Wang Wang]() when visiting the NTU ROSE-Lab from 2016 to 2017, at Singapore.
+I received my Ph.D. degree from the School of Information and Communication Engineering in BUPT, advised by Prof. [Honggang Zhang](https://teacher.bupt.edu.cn/zhanghonggang/zh_CN/index.htm) and [Chun-guang Li](https://teacher.bupt.edu.cn/cgli), in 2018.
+I am also very hornored to be jointly supervised by Prof. [Gang Wang](https://scholar.google.com/citations?user=NMhRWkIAAAAJ&hl=en) when visiting the NTU [ROSE-Lab](https://www.ntu.edu.sg/rose) from 2016 to 2017, at Singapore.
 In 2012, I received my bachelor's degree in Telecommunications from JiLin University.

-My primary research involves deep learning, machine learning and probabilistic graphical models, with particular interests in deep generative models, representation learning and structured prediction.
-With these tools, my research also covers applications in computer vision, image processing and data mining.
+My research interests include fundamental algorithms and application technologies in computer vision, computer graphics and machine learning.

 <!-- ** Job positions are open for researchers and interns at SenseTime! ** -->